Are You A Link Whore?

 - You send out press releases every week even though you have no news, and those press releases have anchor text links.

 I’ll admit I’m tempted.
-Even I, the self-proclaimed whitest of the white hat link builders will sometimes ponder doing something that is just a little slutty, like maybe digging my own or a client’s site, or submitting to a bunch of directories that few have ever heard of and even fewer use.
+Even I, the self-proclaimed whitest of the white hat link builders will sometimes ponder doing something that is just a little slutty, like maybe using digg for my own (or a client’s) site, or submitting to a bunch of directories that few have ever heard of and even fewer use.
 I’m not ruining your web experience that way, so no harm no foul, right?
+Well, yes and no.

-Yes and no. I can say with 100% confidence that you can be successful and rank well without having to do anything even close to slutty.
-I know this is the case because I have first hand experience at it.
+I can say with 100% confidence that you can be successful and rank well without having to resort to link promiscuity.
+I know this is the case because I have first-hand experience at it.
 Want to see an example?
 Have a look at this search result.
 The site at position #1 was at position 5 or worse for a decade before I created and executed a linking strategy for them.

 My comments and columns sometimes spark negative responses from people selling bullshit linking services.
 I can live with that.
 I can also live with the results of this poll rating the top link building experts.

 Lastly, over the years I have never once used any linking tactic that was not based on content merit.
 NEVER.
 So how then can I possibly rank so well for the phrase link building expert at Google, Bing, or even Ask.com?

 I think the answer is pretty simple.
 Over time, the algorithms reward good linking behavior.
 They don’t like link whores.

 Schedule a Private Consultation with Link Building Expert Eric Ward